matthewkinakin-maker/matthew-s-website/content/index.md

 ---
-title: "CV"
+title: "Home"
 ---
 ## About Me

 I’m a Teaching Fellow at the University of Edinburgh.
 I work primarily at the intersection of philosophy of mind and ethics (especially value theory and meta-ethics), thinking mainly about the relationship between affect, motivation, value, and evaluative knowledge.

 In philosophy of mind, I think about the nature of affective phenomenology.
-I have published on intentionalism about phenomenal character and its incompatibility with certain motivational, normative, and epistemic features of affect.
+I have published on intentionalism about phenomenal character and its incompatibility with motivational, normative, and epistemic features of affect.
 I also think about the nature of self-knowledge, in particular the self-knowledge of motivating reasons, and transparency accounts of self-knowledge, more generally.

-In value theory, I have published on the nature of desire-based accounts of affect, its value, and its motivationality, arguing that (i) desire theorists can’t be intentionalists and (ii) desire theories are most plausible when they wield a very specific sort of desire, i.e. an experientially-frustrated (or satisfied) de re desire.
+In value theory, I have published on the nature of desire-based accounts of affect, its value, and its motivationality, arguing that (i) desire theorists can’t be intentionalists about phenomenal character and (ii) desire theories are most plausible when they wield a very specific sort of desire, i.e. an experientially-frustrated (or satisfied) de re desire.

 In metaethics, I think about moral epistemology, in particular how plausible it is that introspection can give rise to moral knowledge.

 My email is mkinakin[at]ed.ac.uk.